ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/examples/ml-example.md

 :::{tabbed} GKE (Google Cloud)
 You can find the landing page for GKE [here](https://cloud.google.com/kubernetes-engine).
-If have an account set up, you can immediately start experimenting with Kubernetes clusters in the provider's console.
+If you have an account set up, you can immediately start experimenting with Kubernetes clusters in the provider's console.
 Alternatively, check out the [documentation](https://cloud.google.com/kubernetes-engine/docs/) and [quickstart guides](https://cloud.google.com/kubernetes-engine/docs/).
 To successfully deploy Ray on Kubernetes, you will need to configure pools of Kubernetes nodes;